Plain and Coconut Rice

 METHOD

-Measure out 100ml of rice per person and then add to a saucepan with 150ml of water per person and a pinch of salt (So if you’re cooking for 2 people, it will be 200ml of rice with 300ml water).
+Add rice to a saucepan with a tight fitting lid with 150ml of water per person and a pinch of salt (So if you’re cooking for 4 people, it will be 400ml of rice with 600ml water).

 Bring to boil over a medium heat, then turn heat right down low and cover with a lid.